erasmus-without-paper/ewp-specs-api-iias/README.md

 Summary
 -------

+**This version (v1.x.x) of Interinstitutional Agreements API is now DEPRECATED.
+Please upgrade to version 2.x.x.**

 This document describes the **Interinstitutional Agreements API**.
 This API allows partners to compare their copies of interinstitutional Erasmus+ mobility agreements with each other, which makes it easier to spot errors.